MilesChou/schemarkdown-cli/README.md

 Schema document are stored to `generated` directory default.
 Use the `--output-dir` option to change it.

 In the other framework, you must provide config file like Laravel.
-This tool using [`hassankhan/config`](https://github.com/hassankhan/config) to load config file like PHP, JSON, YAML, etc. Use `--config-file` option to specify custom config.
+Use `--config-file` option to specify custom config.

 This tool will load `.env` before load config.
 Use the `--env` option to specify .env path.